chris-howie/Thorncastle/HOL-SC2-3D/content.md

 ## INTRODUCTION MESSAGE

 Safe Links is a new Advanced Threat Protection feature available in Office 365 which allows tenant administrators to block or redirect potentially malicious links to a warning page.
+When Safe Links recognizes a link that is neither on the block list nor the exemption list, the link is evaluated for malicious properties (such as redirecting to another site).
 In this exercise, you will create a Safe Links policy to help prevent malicious URLs from being accessed by users in your organizations.

 ## COMPLETION MESSAGE

 You have successfully created a Safe Links policy and enabled it for your test Office 365 tenant.

 ### Open the Office 365 Admin Center